wwiseuf/Heroes-using-Pandas/README.md

 Prjoect was created to evaluate player statistics for Heroes of Pymoli game

+a small Tableau dashboard was added to assist with visualization https://public.tableau.com/app/profile/william.wise1893/viz/FictionalGameGender/AgeandGenderDashboard

 This project was used with python code in jypter notewook from the Anaconda platform.
-Pulling csv file from resource folder
+Pulling csv file from resource folder, json file was used for creating the Tableau workbook

 With Pandas in mind using the code was created to analyize data of players their demographics and purchasing habits.